adobe/pydc-control/README.md

-In order to use a template instead of a direct `docker-compose.yml` file in a project, simply create a file named `docker-compose-template.yml` and then make sure that `docker-compose.yml` file is ignored by your VCS.
-This file is processed via Jinja and has several variables available to it.
+In order to use a template instead of a direct `docker-compose.yml` file in a project, simply create a file named `docker-compose-template.yml` and then make sure that `docker-compose.yml` file is ignored by your VCS since it will be regenerated on each run of the control script.
+The template file is processed via Jinja and has several variables available to it such as:

+*
+        'dev_project_names': dev_project_names,
+        'enabled_services': enabled_services,
+        'tag': tag,
+        'registry': registry,
+        'network': config.get_dc_network(),
+        'core_prefix': config.get_service_prefix('core'),
+        'service_prefix': config.get_service_prefix(),

 ### Making services enabled/disabled